Skip to main content

 Christopher Temt

-Since 01.01.1993 I have been working day by day on the development of our money and time art.
+Since 01.01.1993 I have been working sustainable on the development of my money and time art.

-This is our definition of Money Art, and our core practice.
-Our work steps out of the traditional laws of the art market, calls them into question, and appropriates those laws — turning them into material for the work itself.
-Money Art is a liberating response to the market's attempt to appropriate art.
+This is my definition of Money Art, and my core practice: it appropriates the laws of the art market and turns them into material for the work itself — a liberating response to the market's attempt to appropriate art.

 Eugen Kment